Skip to main content

 The Teaching Essentials: Innovation and Transformation Badge - Academy for Teaching (PDF, Get Adobe Acrobat PDF Reader - Link opens in new window)

 This micro-credential will cover learning regarding pedagogical and instructional attitudes, techniques and skills to promote student success.
 It is meant for full-time and part-time faculty.
+To earn this badge, full-time and part-time faculty must meet all the requirements of the Academy for Teaching Transformationnew window

 The Technology Integration Badge Rubric - Office of E-Learning, Innovation, and Teaching Excellence (PDF, Get Adobe Acrobat PDF Reader - Link opens in new window)